 To learn about default and custom roles in Datadog, read the Role Based Access Control documentation.

 Client tokens are used to send events and logs from your user’s web and mobile applications.
 They are unique to your organization.
 Deleting a client token that is linked to a RUM Application causes your RUM Application to stop reporting.
-The process to create them is similar to API and Application Keys.
+The process to create client tokens is similar to that for API and application keys.

 If your application does not have an existing Datadog integration, and you don’t want to create a custom Agent check, you can send events with email.
 To learn how to set up events API emails, read the Events with email guide.